Computational Complexity Evaluation of Neural Network Applications in Signal Processing

-Finally, the metric which is closest to the hardware level is the number of logic gates (NLG) that is used for our evaluating method's hardware (e.g. ASIC or FPGA) implementation.
+The metric closer to the hardware level is the number of logic gates (NLG) that is used for our evaluating method's hardware (e.g. ASIC or FPGA) implementation.
 It is different from the NABS metric, as now the true cost of implementation is to be presented.
-In this case, the activation function cost, represented by look-up tables (LUT) is also taken into account.
+In this case, in contrast to the other complexity metrics, the cost of activation functions is also taken into account because, to achieve better complexity, they are frequently implemented using look-up tables (LUT) rather than adders and multipliers.
 Additionally, other metrics like the number of flip-flops (FFs) or registers, the number of logic blocks used for general logic and memory blocks, or other special functional macros used in the design, are also relevant.
-As it is clear from this explanation, there will be no straightforward equation to convert the NABS to NLG as the latter depends on the circuit design adopted by the developer.
+As it is clear from this explanation, there is no straightforward equation to convert the NABS to the NLG as the latter depends on the circuit design adopted by the developer.
 Tools such as Synopsys Synthesis \cite{kurup2012logic} for ASIC implementation can provide this kind of information.
-However, with regard to the FPGA design, it is harder to get a correct estimate of the gate count from the report of the FPGA tools \cite{li2016efficient}.
+However, regarding the FPGA design, it is harder to get a correct estimate of the gate count from the report of FPGA tools \cite{li2016efficient}.

 In this paper, we advocate that the NLG metric should be applied to count the number of logic gates used to implement the hardware piece, similar to the concept of the Maximum Logic Gates metric for FPGA devices \cite{staff59gate}.
 The Maximum Logic Gates metric is utilized to approximate the maximum number of gates that can be realized in the FPGA for a design consisting of only logic functions\footnote{On-chip memory capabilities are not factored into this metric.}.
 Additionally, this metric is based on an estimate of the typical number of usable gates per configurable logic block (CLB) or logic cell multiplied by the total number of such blocks or cells \cite{staff59gate}.
-With regard to the correspondence between CLB and logic gates number, see Table \ref{tab:CLB_gatecounting1}.
+Concerning the correspondence between CLB and logic gates number, see Table \ref{tab:CLB_gatecounting1}.